Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Opportunities

 \subsection{Continual Adaptation}

 While our discussion has so far centered on agent adaptation mechanisms such as A1 and A2, these methods still assume a fixed task distribution and are typically instantiated on a single downstream task at a time.
 In contrast, real-world deployments involve non-stationary task distributions, where tasks, tools, and user needs evolve over time, making isolated, one-off adaptations prone to Catastrophic Forgetting (CF).
-This calls for Self-Evolving Agents that continuously update their behaviors, tools, and memories in open and dynamic environments.
+Self-Evolving Agents that continuously update their behaviors, tools, and memories in open and dynamic environments are therefore needed.
 Continual Learning (CL)~\citep{wang2024comprehensive,de2021continual,shi2024continual,lin2025sft} provides a natural foundation for this goal, as it studies how models learn from non-stationary task streams while retaining prior knowledge.
-We therefore revisit CL techniques that can serve as concrete mechanisms for Self-Evolving Agents and organize them into the following two categories.
+We revisit CL techniques that can serve as concrete mechanisms for Self-Evolving Agents and organize them into two categories.

 \textbf{Parameter-update Mechanisms}.
 (Dynamic A1/A2 Paradigm).
 To align with the A1/A2 paradigm, we group continual learning methods that adapt models through explicit parameter updates.
 Regularization-based CL approaches such as EWC~\citep{kirkpatrick2017overcoming}, LwF~\citep{li2017learning}, and VR-MCL~\citep{wu2024meta} estimate which parameters are important for previous tasks and selectively protect them, so that adaptation to new tasks is primarily absorbed by parameters deemed less critical for past performance.
 Orthogonal-update methods~\citep{wang2021training,farajtabar2020orthogonal} instead modify gradients so that updates lie in directions that are intended to interfere less with previously learned solutions.
 A complementary line of work introduces parameter-efficient update mechanisms, such as low-rank adapters~\citep{wu2025sd,liang2024inflora}, Mixture-of-Experts routing~\citep{wang2023hierarchical,xia2025medrek}, and model-merging schemes~\citep{marczak2024magmax}.
 These methods offer concrete inspirations for dynamic A1/A2-style adaptation.